microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 Get media content for the navigation property photo from groups

 ### [Get-MgGroupTeamPrimaryChannel](Get-MgGroupTeamPrimaryChannel.md)
-Get the default channel, **General**, of a team.
+The general channel for the team.

 ### [Get-MgGroupTeamPrimaryChannelFileFolder](Get-MgGroupTeamPrimaryChannelFileFolder.md)
-Get the metadata for the location where the files of a channel are stored.
+Metadata for the location where the channel's files are stored.

 ### [Get-MgGroupTeamPrimaryChannelFileFolderContent](Get-MgGroupTeamPrimaryChannelFileFolderContent.md)
 The content stream, if the item represents a file.